 Title Content London LEP 'London 2036: an agenda for jobs and growth' Strategy of London's Local Economic Partnership.
 The study was produced by London First on behalf of the London Enterprise Panel, with detailed analysis undertaken by McKinsey & Co.
 It is involved stakeholders from business, London government, central government and universities.

-Title Content London labour market projections 2016 Report produced by the GLA Economics outlining forecasts of employment by sector.
+London labour market projections 2016 Report produced by the GLA Economics outlining forecasts of employment by sector.
 London Industrial Land Supply & Economy Study 2015 Report produced by the GLA which assesses the supply of industrial land in London in 2016.
 London Industrial Land Demand 2017 Report to be produced by the GLA which outlines evidence on employment land demand and analyses changing market circumstances.
 London Office Policy Review 2017 Study commissioned by the GLA to assess trends in demand and supply of London office space.
 Includes indicative figures for demand at borough level until 2036.
 Undertaken by Peter Brett Associates.
 Small Offices and Mixed use in CAZ 2015 Study undertaken by Ramidus Consulting analyses the CAZ in terms of the supply of, and demand for, small offices and mixed use development, specifically the balance between office and residential development.

-Lambeth Investment and Opportunity Strategy 2015 The Investment and Opportunity Strategy outlines the Council's commitment to employment and housing growth in the borough and describes benefits local residents and businesses.
-Lambeth Business Survey 2015 Lambeth commissioned Ecorys to complete a survey of all of the business in the Borough in 2015 Lambeth Key Industrial Business Area Review 2018 Employment land review covering designated KIBAs and potential new KIBAs.
+Title Content Lambeth Investment and Opportunity Strategy 2015 The Investment and Opportunity Strategy outlines the Council's commitment to employment and housing growth in the borough and describes benefits local residents and businesses.
+Lambeth Business Survey 2015 Lambeth commissioned Ecorys to complete a survey of all of the business in the Borough in 2015 Lambeth Review of Key Industrial and Business Areas (KIBAs) 2019 Employment land review covering designated KIBAs and potential new KIBAs.
 KIBAs are Lambeth's locally significant industrial sites.
 Lambeth Creative and Digital Industries Strategy 2018 Lambeth CDI Strategy approved by Cabinet in June 2018.
 Lambeth Creative and Digital Industries Study 2017 Assessment of the creative and industrial sectors including in relation to supply and demand of premises.
 Includes an assessment of demand/need for affordable workspace and potential methods to deliver and manage this.
 Informs the Lambeth CDI Strategy, approved and published June 2018.
+Brixton Creative Enterprise Zone Research Study 2018 Study that provided the context for Lambeth's successful Stage 2 application for Brixton's Creative Enterprise Zone designation.
+London Cultural Infrastructure Plan 2019 A plan by the GLA that sets out the importance of cultural infrastructure for London, how it is at risk and what can be done to improve it.
+Lambeth Cultural Infrastructure List 2020 A list of cultural venues in Lambeth.
+Great Art and Culture for Everyone 2013 (2 nd Edition) Art Council England's strategic framework for the arts, museums and libraries.
+Start me up: The value of workspaces for small businesses, entrepreneurs and artists in London 2016, Institute for Public Policy Research A report by the Institute for Public Policy Research outlining the importance of open workspaces for small businesses in London.
+The business rates revaluation in London: The 2017 Business Rates Revaluation and its impact on London's Micro, Small and Medium sized business community, Ramidus 2017 A report by Ramidus for the Federation of Small Businesses that looks at the impacts of the business rate revaluation in 2017 on SMEs in London.